SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 `GET /{collection}/{id}/processes/`

-It is up to server policy to define which kind of processes and in which state, running or past, are being listed.
-A server MAY also not implement this end point at all returning either 404 Not Found or 501 Not Implemented response code.
+It is up to server policy to define the type of processes and state, running or completed, made available for the client.
+A server MAY also choose not implement this end point at all returning either the HTPP status code 404 Not Found or a 501 Not Implemented status code.

 ### Relation to object representation

-In certain situations a resource creation is performed by a process same time.
-In these cases, the representation sent to the server MAY contain a combination of object data and transient, process-related data.
-For example domain registration would contain domain representation which will be stored with domain object, and the registration process data such as registration duration or price, which would be transient as registration process data.
+In certain situations a resource creation may require additional process data or implicitly start an asynchronous process with own inputs, lifecycle and state.
+In these cases, the representation sent to the server MAY contain a combination of object data and process-related data.
+For example a domain create request contains domain representation data which will be stored with domain object, and domain creation process data such as registration duration or price, which would be part as registration process data, but not directly stored with the domain object.

 For the process data to be distinct and consistent with the URL path structure, it MUST be enclosed in the `processes/{process_name}` JSON path when transmitted with the object's representation.